areaDetector/areaDetector/INSTALL_GUIDE.md

 - windows-x64 (64-bit Windows, VX2010 compiler, dyanamically linked)

 Note that the linux-x86 and linux-x86_64 builds are done a relatively new Linux system and will not run on RHEL 6, for example.
+The linux-x86-rhel6 build will run on RHEL 6.
-The linux-x86-gcc43 and linux-x86_64-gcc42 architectures are built on much older versions of Linux, and should run on most Linux systems.
+The linux-x86_64-gcc42 build uses a very old version of libc and should run on most Linux systems.

 Follow these steps to use the prebuilt version.